 Where can I find additional information?

-You can start by contacting us at Elmhurst’s Center for the Health Professions or check out these useful websites:
+You can start by contacting us at Elmhurst’s health professions advisor or check out these useful websites:

 American Society for Clinical Laboratory Science